Below is an explanation of the key phrases in our purpose statement:

 and consider equally all people as it conducts its affairs (for example,

-children, women, the elderly, single adults, the handicapped, the poor,
+children, women, the elderly, single adults, those with handicaps, those with financial struggles,

 - We value and approach to ministry where all believers are